uzh-rpg/agile_flight/README.md

 ### Further Details

 - We will only evaluate on the warehouse environment with spheres obstacles.
 - If you're using vision, you are free to use any sensor you like (depth, optical flow, RGB).
-The code has to run real-time on a desktop with 16 Intel Core i7-6900K with an NVIDIA Titan Xp.
+The code has to run real-time on a desktop with 16 Intel Core i7-6900K and an NVIDIA Titan Xp.
 - If you're using vision, feel free to optimize the camera parameters for performance (e.g. field of view).
 - We will two rankings, one for vision-based and another for state-based.
 The top three team for each category will qualify for the finals.